 Study plan - Healthy Ageing and Rehabilitation

-The Master`s Programme in Healthy Ageing and Rehabilitation is an innovative, online learning programme in English with two on-campus sessions, focusing on interprofessional issues related to healthy ageing and rehabilitation.
+The Master's Programme in Healthy Ageing and Rehabilitation is an innovative, online learning programme in English, focusing on interprofessional and international issues related to healthy ageing and rehabilitation.

-The goal of the programme is to provide students with foundational knowledge and skills necessary for healthy ageing and rehabilitation practice, research and policy development from a global and interprofessional perspective.
-The master`s programme aims to improve students' understanding of diverse evolving needs of ageing populations by providing a critical, global perspective on healthy ageing and rehabilitation.
-The programme is designed to provide the core research competencies as well as to cover a wide range of topics related to healthy ageing and rehabilitation globally ensuring needed breadth and depth of relevant knowledge.
+The goal of the programme is to provide students with foundational knowledge and skills necessary for healthy ageing and rehabilitation practice, research, and policy development from a global and interprofessional perspective.
+The master's programme aims to build students' capability in understanding of the diverse evolving needs of ageing populations by providing a critical, global perspective on healthy ageing and rehabilitation.
+The programme is designed to provide the core research competencies and to cover a wide range of relevant topics related to healthy ageing and rehabilitation globally.

 A candidate who has completed his or her qualification should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - has advanced knowledge of theories, practice, and research issues in the field of healthy ageing and rehabilitation with global relevance